 Looking north from the summit.
 Just to the right of centre is our next destination for the day, Piney Point.
-The Porcupine Hills are in the far distance.
+Ky-es-kaghd-oghsuyiss (the Porcupine Hills) is in the far distance.

 Looking east from the summit.
 Piney Point is on the left.
 Christie Mine Ridge in the distant centre looks to be of similar height to Mount Albert.
 Unfortunately, private land prevents access to the summit.

 Jeff stands on the summit of mighty Mount Albert.

 After 8 weeks of rehabbing an injury (with more to go), my body was glad to be active and outside once again.

 Some ice fisherman try their luck on Beauvais Lake.